brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_dos.rst

   group <group_method> <group>

 where :attr:`group_method` is the grouping method to use for computation and :attr:`group` is the index of the group to use.
+If :attr:`group` is -1, it means to calculate the DOS for every group in the :attr:`group_method`.
+If each atom is in one group, one can get the per-atom DOS and then calculate the phonon participation ratio.

 The option :attr:`num_dos_points` has one parameter::